brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 1. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed;
 2. The fully-shared DDP implementation with ZeRO-3;
-3. The fully-shared DDP implementation with ZeRO-3 and CPU offloading;
+3. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading;
 4. The pipeline implementation with ZeRO-1;

 For fairness, all implementations tests use the same mixed precision representations, communication bucket sizes, microbatching, and activation checkpointing, as detailed above and in the <a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> config file.